drdaemos/xc5-docs/en/customization_examples/inserting_an_x-cart_'add_to_cart'_button_in_a_new_page.md

     [html_purifier]
     ```

-    This line is needed to ensure that X-Cart will _not_ strip certain tags - like the tag <buttob> - from code.
+    This line is needed to ensure that X-Cart will _not_ strip certain tags - like the tag `<button>` - from code.

 2. Add the following code to the page where you need to insert your 'Add to cart' button: